Accredited PT and PTA Programs

 Students participate in 44 weeks of full-time clinical education experiences and 10 weeks of fieldwork.
 In year one, there is a 4-week full-time clinical rotation in the third semester.
 In year two, 80 hours of field work are integrated with course work in the first and second semesters and an 8-week full-time experience occurs at the end of the third semester.
 In year three, there are two 16-week full-time clinical experiences in general and/or specialty physical therapy practice settings in the second and third semesters.
 The Physical Therapy Program affiliates with over 300 clinical sites.
 Clinical sites are located in metropolitan Denver as well as throughout Colorado and the United States, including Alaska and Hawaii.
 Opportunities also exist for international clinical and special research affiliations.
 Clinical opportunities include acute care, rehabilitation, pediatrics, sports medicine/outpatient orthopedics, industrial rehabilitation, nursing homes, long term care facilities, home health, and geriatric centers.
 A rural or underserved clinical experience is required.

 The faculty members at the University of Colorado Physical Therapy Program are exceptional educators who are recognized as expert clinicians, innovative researchers, and community leaders.
-Of the 21 core faculty, 18 hold post-professional doctoral degrees, and a number are engaged in research and/or clinical practice.
-Collectively, these faculty members have received over $1M in grant-funded research, enabling the Physical Therapy Program and its faculty to conduct studies ranging from Exercise and Parkinson’s Disease, to Motor Control in Children with Cerebral Palsy, to The Impact of Electrical Stimulation on Rehabilitation following Knee Arthroplasty.
+Of the 22 core faculty, 19 hold post-professional doctoral degrees, and a number are engaged in research and/or clinical practice.
+Collectively, these faculty members have received millions of dollars in grant-funded research, enabling the Physical Therapy Program and its faculty to conduct studies ranging from Exercise and Parkinson’s Disease, to Motor Control in Children with Cerebral Palsy, to The Impact of Electrical Stimulation on Rehabilitation following Knee Arthroplasty.
 Courses are enhanced by the participation of faculty from programs within the University of Colorado Anschutz Medical Campus and Clinical Faculty who teach basic and medical science courses, and physical therapy management tracks.

-Applicants must have all prerequisite courses and a baccalaureate degree in a field other than physical therapy.
+Applicants must have all prerequisite courses and a baccalaureate degree by the start of the program.
 These prerequisite courses include: 8 semester hours of General Chemistry with labs, 8 semester hours of Physics with labs, 4 semester hours of Human, Mammalian or Vertebrate Anatomy including lab, 4 semester hours of Human, Mammalian or Vertebrate Physiology including lab, 6 semester hours of Psychology, 3 semester hours of Mathematics, 3 semester hours of Statistics and 3 semester hours of Upper Division Basic Sciences.
-A minimum cumulative and science grade point average of 3.0 on a 4.0 scale is expected.
+A minimum cumulative and science/math grade point average of 3.0 on a 4.0 scale is expected.
 All applicants are expected to have computer literacy.
-All applicants must apply online through PTCAS & our supplemental application and will be evaluated based upon coursework completed and in progress, GRE scores, completion of 45 hours of field work in three settings and 3 recommendations.
+All applicants must apply online through PTCAS & our supplemental application and will be evaluated based upon coursework completed and in progress, GRE scores, completion of 45 hours of clinical observation in three settings and 3 recommendations.
+The application deadline is October 1.
 The most qualified applicants are invited for a personal interview during January/February and notification of admission for the June matriculation is sent by early March.
-An Early Decision Option is available for qualified applicants who wish to apply by October 1.
+An Early Decision Option is available for qualified applicants.

-An average of 93% of admitted students graduate from the program (3-year average).
-Average licensure exam scores are 96% overall pass rate.
+An average of 95.6% of admitted students graduate from the program (3-year average).
+First-time average licensure exam scores are greater than 98%; with an overall pass rate of 100%.

 |Tuition, fees and financial aid|

-Tuition for the 2012-13 academic year resident is $419 per credit; tuition for the non-resident is $918 per credit for the first year.
+Tuition for the 2013-14 academic year resident is $440 per credit; tuition for the non-resident is $964 per credit for the first year.
 Once resident status is achieved after year one of the program, resident rates are applicable for the subsequent two years.
-Fees include: (a) Institution: Student Activity $20 annually; Academic Support Services $75 per semester; RTD $48.35 per semester; Students must have either the School’s Student Health Insurance or prove comparable insurance. (b) Program: One-time Matriculation fee $140 and $72 background check, first year; Books (approximate) per academic year: 1st year $1,750; 2nd year $694, 3rd year $110; Anatomy course fee $600 for first and second summer semesters; Lab and support fees $285 per academic year.
+Fees include: Student Activity $20 annually; Academic Support Services $75 per semester; RTD $48.35 per semester; Students must have either the School’s Student Health Insurance or prove comparable insurance; Books (approximate) per academic year: 1st year $1,750; 2nd year $694; 3rd year $110.
 Financial aid packages available to students may include scholarships, work-study, and/or student loans.
 The majority of students utilize Federal Stafford Loans.
-Students are generally eligible to borrow up to $20,500 per year.
 Other loans, grants, and scholarships are available through the institution, the Physical Therapy Program, and private sources.
 Additional information may be obtained from the University of Colorado Financial Aid Office website www.UCDenver.edu/finaid.
 Tuition and fees are subject to final action by the Colorado State Legislature, the Governor, and the CU Board of Regents of the University of Colorado, who reserve the right to set new tuition and fees at any time.

 The University of Colorado Anschutz Medical Campus in Aurora is a state-of-the-art, 4.3 billion dollar project, which provides 3.4 million gross square feet of education, patient care and research space.
 The CU Anschutz Medical Campus includes the School of Medicine, College of Nursing, School of Pharmacy, School of Public Health, School of Dental Medicine, Graduate School, and various related affiliated institutions.
 As the only academic health sciences center in the state, as well as the only one within a 500-mile radius of Denver, CU Anschutz Medical Campus serves as a hub for a broad network of health care delivery and has a clearly defined mission of quality education, patient care and community service, and the advancement of knowledge through research.
 CU Anschutz Medical Campus has a wide range of support services available to students including: Student Assistance Office (housing, child care referral, counseling, intramural sports, social events, and the Student Senate), Health Sciences Library, Center for Advancement of Professional Education, Bookstore and Health Services.
 Our Physical Therapy students coordinate activities related to student government, orientation for prospective students, social activities, and student involvement with the Colorado Chapter of the American Physical Therapy Association.
 Colorado is home to one of the fittest populations in the US.
 The Rocky Mountains are just minutes away from campus, offering just about any outdoor activity imaginable including skiing, boarding, hiking, biking, camping and kayaking.
 The metro Denver area provides outstanding diversity in culture, music, nightlife, food, art, architecture and professional sports.